Higher Education GAA: Fitzgibbon Cup

 The Fitzgibbon Cup is named after Edwin Fitzgibbon, a Capuchin friar and, from 1911 to 1936, a professor of philosophy at University College Cork.

-In 1912 Fitzgibbon donated most of his annual salary to purchase the trophy.
+In 1912, Fitzgibbon donated most of his annual salary to purchase the trophy.
 For the first 30 years, the cup was dominated by UCC and UCD, with UCG winning occasionally.
 Queen's University Belfast first took part in 1946, and won their only title in 1953.

 The popularity of the championship grew, and, in the 1960s and 1970s three more colleges entered: Trinity College, Dublin, UU Coleraine and NUI Maynooth.
 In the late 1980s, all teams in Division One of the Higher Education League were admitted.
-Since the event went open, in the 1990s, several newer third level institutions from Limerick and Waterford entered and quickly dominated the competition.
-Waterford IT won the title four times in six years, but UCC are the leaders in the roll of honour, with 39 titles, the last in 1998.
+Since participation in the event expanded, in the 1990s, several newer third level institutions from Limerick and Waterford entered and soon dominated the competition.
+Waterford IT won the title four times in six years, but UCC are the leaders in the roll of honour, with 39 titles.

 Gaelic football

 Sigerson Cup

 In 1911, the Sigerson Cup was first presented by George Sigerson to foster unity amongst the constituent colleges of the National Universities of Ireland, which was won for the first time by UCD.
-The competition has since broadened its membership with teams representing a wider variety of Universities and College.
+The competition has since broadened its membership with teams representing a larger number of universities and colleges.

 Gaelic games in British universities

 Gaelic football

-Gaelic football is organised at about 40 different universities in Britain from the strongest teams - JMU and St. Mary's - down to newer and weaker teams such as Worcester and Lincoln.
-The ancient universities of Cambridge and Oxford also compete in an annual Varsity Match.
-Since 2003 the main competition - the University Championships - have been recognised by the British Universities Sports Association.
+Gaelic football is organised at about 40 different universities in Britain.
+These include teams representing JMU, St. Mary's, Worcester and Lincoln.
+The universities of Cambridge and Oxford also compete in an annual varsity match.
+Since 2003, the main competition - the University Championships - have been recognised by the British Universities Sports Association.

 Hurling

 Hurling - although at a smaller level - is also growing the UK.
 Nine teams took part in the most recent British University Hurling Championship.
-A select team play annually against the Scottish Universities Shinty team.
+A select team has previously played annually against the Scottish Universities Shinty team.

 Ladies' Gaelic football

 A championship also exists for Ladies' Gaelic football - the British University Ladies' Gaelic football Championship.
-The current holders are Liverpool Hope University College.